gyulanemeth/bluefox.email/posts/how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience.md

 That difference matters.

-With the format and sources figured out, the next question is what the newsletter actually does for your business.
+With the sources figured out, the next question is what the newsletter actually does for your business.

 ## Automated newsletters are useful for lead nurturing